Kamieniu/angular-style-guide/README.md

 But that leads us to the reasons you should keep your templates in your components, in my opinion:
 It is difficult to make use of relative filepaths for external templates as it currently stands in Angular 2.
 Using non-relative paths for external templates makes your components far less portable, since you need to manage all of the /where/is/my/template type references from the root that change depending on how deep your component is.
 That's why I would suggest that you keep your templates inside your components where they are easily found.
-Also, if you find that your inline template is getting large and unwieldy, then it is probably a sign that you should be breaking your component down into several smaller components, anyway.
+Also, if you find that your inline template is getting large and unwieldy, then it is probably a sign that you should be breaking your component down into several smaller components, anyway..."

+> Source: StackOverflow

 **My own opion is to keep Component Template as a inline html.
 This way we force ourself to keep component's code small.**